postmanlabs/pmquickstarts/site/pmguides/src/websockets_python/websockets_python.md

 Duration: 1

-WebSockets are a way to create an always-on connection between an app or web-app and a server.
-This can be help you get as close as possible to real-time for constantly updating data like a stock ticker or text chat.
+WebSockets are a way to create a persistent connection between an app or web app and a server.
+This can help you get as close as possible to real-time for constantly updating data like a stock ticker or text chat.

 The [WebSocket protocol](https://www.rfc-editor.org/rfc/rfc6455) defines how this is done.
 The connection is both persistent and low-latency, so communication can be initiated by the client or the server, instead of the client request / server response communication model many developers associate with the web.